Polarize, Catalyze, Stabilize: How a minority of norm internalizers amplify group selection and punishment: Discussion

 \subsection{Cultural Evolution}

-So far we discussed the immediate effects of conscience on cooperation dynamics.
-But there is also a broader consequence to its viability, namely, that it forms part of the basis for cultural evolution.
-Like genetic evolution, cultural evolution centers around variation, selection, and transmission.
-With genetic evolution, transmission occurs from parent to offspring, with variation introduced by mutation and recombination.
-Cultural evolution, in comparison, requires that individuals in a society imitate others, and the noise in this imitation introduces variation.
-Imitation can take many forms: it can be simple conformist imitation or it can be biased towards prestige or similarity \cite{henrich-cultural-group-selection-coevolutionary-processes-and-large-scale-cooperation-2004}.
-Conscience, as the internalization of norms from one's peers, is a form of conformist transmission.
+So far we discussed the immediate effects of norm internalization on cooperation dynamics.
+But there is also a broader consequence to its effects, namely, that it forms part of the basis for cultural evolution.
+Under genetic evolution, transmission occurs from parent to offspring, with variation introduced by mutation and recombination.
+Cultural evolution, in comparison, requires that individuals in a society imitate others, for example, through conformist transmission.

-Most research to date has focused on the possibility that conformist transmission might have been useful as a coping mechanism for incomplete or noisy information.
-But this notion doesn't explain why individuals would copy obviously self-sacrificial behaviors, short of their being unable to tell the difference.
-In some cases at least, it is easy to tell whether or not an act is self-sacrificial (going to war, participating in a group hunt).
-In these situations, then, the individually maladaptive exaptation hypothesis is not so convincing.
-The present research provides an alternative explanation for conformist transmission in the cases that are hardest to explain: the ones where self-sacrifice is clearly involved.
-It thus helps elucidate why humans didn't evolve into the fabled \textit{Homo economicus} \cite{henrich-in-search-of-homo-economicus-2001}, and provides grounding for a broader theory of cultural transmission of altruistic and moral behaviors.
+Existing explanations for conformist transmission \cite{gintisHitchhikerGuideAltruism2003} do not explain why individuals would copy obviously self-sacrificial behaviors (see Section~\ref{section:background-possible-causes}), short of ``myopia'' or inability to tell the difference.
+The present research provides an alternative explanation for conformist transmission in these hard-to-explain cases.
+Here, group selection plays an important role, amplified by the ability of norm internalization to increase differences between groups.
+Our research, therefore, helps elucidate why humans didn't evolve into the fabled \textit{Homo economicus} \cite{henrichSearchHomoEconomicus2001}, and provides grounding for a broader theory of cultural transmission of altruistic and moral behaviors.